openstack-archive/fuel-ccp/doc/source/quickstart.rst

         neutron_external_interface: eth2
     EOF

-Make sure adjust it to your environment, since the network configuration of your environment may be different.
+Make sure to adjust it to your environment, since the network configuration of your environment may be different.

 - ``private_interface`` - should point to eth with private ip address.
-- ``public_interface`` - should point to eth with public ip address (you can use private iface here too, if you want to bind all services to internal network)
+- ``public_interface`` - should point to eth with public ip address (you can use private iface here, if you want to bind all services to internal network)
 - ``neutron_external_interface`` - should point to eth without ip addr (it actually might be non-existing interface, CCP will create it).